wavemaker/docs/learn/app-development/ui-design/creating-themes.md

 [![](/learn/assets/theme-builder.png)](/learn/assets/theme-builder.png)

-3. On the Editor page, you can customize the existing HEX # values with custom HEX, RGBA, RGB colors, Choose font-family and sizes, Select different styles for the component and elements in simple steps
+3. On the Editor page, you can customize the existing #HEX values with custom hex, rgba, rgb colors, Choose font-family and sizes, Select different styles for the component and elements in simple steps

 ### Step 1

-Change the existing **"HEX #"** values with custom HEX colors from the color picker for primary, secondary, and additional colors you want to modify for your page -
+Change the existing **"#HEX"** values with custom colors from the color picker for primary, secondary, and additional colors you want to modify for the pages -

 1. **`Colors`**: Global colors for components and elements
 2. **`LeftNav`**: Colors for left navigation